The most commonly asked questions about ozone technology

 1. How do our ozone generators generate ozone?

-We, Ozonetech, use our own patented corona discharge process.
+We, Mellifiq, use our own patented corona discharge process.
 By passing oxygen gas through a high voltage electrical field some of the oxygen molecules split into charged atoms which then in turn react with other oxygen molecules and form ozone.
 The oxygen concentration directly affects the ozone production rate.
 By reducing the oxygen feed gas flow the ozone concentration can be increased even further, but at the cost of reducing the ozone production.

 2. How can ozone be dissolved in water?

 Ozone injector / venturi is a very easy solution for ozone mass transfer.
 The ozone gas simply dissolves into the water through suction due to pressure.

 Bubble Diffusors work by emitting ozone through hundreds of bubbles beneath the waters surface, and become more efficient the greater the depth of the water.
 The smaller the bubbles are, the more efficient they are.
 Factors that make this a challenge include the surface tension of water and the creation of a water flow pattern in the contacting process that will disrupt the tendency of gas bubbles to reform into larger bubbles.